 For domestic classified status, the deadline is approximately a month before the start of classes (Definite dates are on the application itself).
 International students, please see the FAQs #16 for your deadline.
-NOTE: If you are a new graduate student and you intend to apply for a Competitive Graduate Award (CGA), the deadline for having all of your application materials turned in moves up to January 15th.
-If you apply for the CGA but your SIUE application is incomplete, your application for the Competitive Graduate Award will be removed from consideration.
 MASTER OF SCIENCE The Department of Chemistry offers a graduate program leading to the Master of Science degree in chemistry and, in conjunction with the Department of Curriculum and Instruction in the School of Education, provides courses supporting the Master of Science in Education degree in secondary education with a teaching field in chemistry.
 The Master of Science program is highly research oriented.
 Thesis research topics are available to students in the Department of Chemistry in the areas of analytical chemistry, biochemistry, environmental chemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 Prospective students can obtain information about specific research topics in these broad areas by directing an inquiry to the Graduate Program Advisor, Department of Chemistry.
 ADMISSION In addition to the admission requirements of the Graduate School, applicants for the graduate program in chemistry must have completed at least 36 semester hours in chemistry with an overall grade point average of 3.2 (A=4.0).
 For international applicants, a minimum score of 79 on the Internet-based TOEFL, 213 on the Computer-based TOEFL or 550 on the Paper-based TOEFL is required.
 All applicants must provide evidence to show that they can participate effectively in the department's program.
-Such evidence might be completion of the baccalaureate degree in chemistry or related science, previous related study or creative work, two strong letters of recommendation, research papers, and honors and awards.
+Evidence should include the completion of the baccalaureate degree in chemistry or related science majors.
+Evidence might also be previous related study or creative work, two letters of recommendation, research papers, and honors and awards.
 PROGRAM OF STUDY All students must complete 30 semester hours of graduate course work with a grade point average of 3.2 or higher.
 At least 24 hours must be in 500-level chemistry courses.
 Both thesis and non-thesis plans of study are available.
 Both thesis and non-thesis plans require: